MatthewReid854/reliability/docs/Competing risk models.rst

     Proportion 1        0.226028        0.084489    0.101793    0.429403
     Log-Likelihood: -254.50393768335337

-    # Nnotice how AICc and BIC show the Competing risks model is better (as they have lower scores), but the AD shows the Mixture is better.
-    # This is because the AD does not penalise the score based on the number of parameters.
-So while the mixture is a better fit it may be overfitting.
                  Model        AICc         BIC        AD
     0  Competing Risks  519.776512  526.535715  0.582775
     1          Mixture  520.371512  528.567990  0.536801